Queen's University at Kingston: Notable people

 Several Nobel laureates are associated with the university, including faculty member Arthur B. McDonald, who received the Nobel Prize in Physics for fundamental research elucidating neutrino change identities and mass; former National Research Council postdoctoral fellow at Queen's Sir Fraser Stoddart, awarded the Nobel Prize in Chemistry "for the design and synthesis of molecular machines"; and David Card, who shared the Nobel Memorial Prize in Economic Sciences in 2021 "for his empirical contributions to labour economics".
 Another notable individual associated with the university is Sandford Fleming, an engineer who first proposed the use of a universal time standard and the former Chancellor of Queen's.
 Notable alumni in the field of science include Adolfo de Bold, who won the Gairdner Foundation Award for the discovery and isolation of atrial natriuretic peptide, and Shirley Tilghman, a microbiologist and former President of Princeton University.

 Notable Chancellors who were once politicians, include Robert Borden, Prime Minister of Canada, and provincial premiers Peter Lougheed and Charles Avery Dunning.
 Roland Michener, Governor General of Canada from 1967 to 1974, served as Chancellor from 1973 to 1980.
-Many alumni have gained international prominence for serving in government, including Prince Takamado, member of the Imperial House of Japan, and Kenneth O. Hall, the fifth Governor General of Jamaica.
+Many alumni have gained international prominence for serving in government, including Prince Takamado, member of the Imperial House of Japan, Godwin Friday, the fifth Prime Minister of Saint Vincent and the Grenadines, and Kenneth O. Hall, the fifth Governor General of Jamaica.
 The 29th Governor General of Canada, David Johnston, is also a graduate and former faculty member of the university.
-Three Canadian premiers are also alumni of Queen's: William Aberhart, the 7th Premier of Alberta, Frank McKenna, the 27th Premier of New Brunswick, and Kathleen Wynne, the 25th Premier of Ontario.
+Four Canadian premiers are also alumni of Queen's: William Aberhart, the 7th Premier of Alberta, Frank McKenna, the 27th Premier of New Brunswick, Kathleen Wynne, the 25th Premier of Ontario. and Susan Holt, the 35th Premier of New Brunswick.
 The 14th Premier of Alberta, Alison Redford, also attended the university for two years.
 Thomas Cromwell, a Justice of the Supreme Court of Canada, is an alumnus.

 Prominent alumni who became leaders in business include Derek Burney, former chairman and CEO of Bell Canada; Donald J. Carty, chairman of Virgin America and Porter Airlines and former chairman and CEO of AMR Corporation; Earle McLaughlin, former president and CEO of Royal Bank of Canada; Gordon Nixon, former president and CEO of the Royal Bank of Canada; Kimbal Musk, co-founder of Zip2; and F. C. Kohli, founder of Tata Consultancy Services.
 Alumnus David A. Dodge was the 7th Governor of the Bank of Canada and the 13th Chancellor of Queen's.
 Elon Musk, founder of SpaceX, and CEO of Tesla, Inc., attended Queen's for two years.